MyEtherWallet/knowledge-base/source/_posts/en/getting-started/how-to-access-your-wallet.md

 **Step 3.** Choose whether it was a 12 or 24 word phrase, then fill out the form.

-**Step 4.** Enter your password (leave this blank if you’re using a MEWconnect phrase), and click ‘Unlock wallet’.
+**Step 4.** Enter your extra word (leave this blank if you’re using a MEWconnect phrase), and click ‘Unlock wallet’.

 **Step 5.** Choose your wallet’s address amongst the list generated, and you’re done!